|

 culture and has evolved into several different forms in present

+time.
 The iconography of the Gods in Egyptian culture

 nearly all had animistic origins and held strong associations with